kyobg/HOOF-IMU/vision/readme.md

 # This Section of the Repository is for the IMU PROJECT - Vision section

-This Repo will contains the development of the Computer Vision Aspect of this project For more information of the MATLAB functions that are being used, please check our wiki page
+This Repo will contains the development of the Computer Vision Aspect of this project For more information of the MATLAB functions that are being used, please check the links below

 ===========================================================================